Hospital Cuts $800,000 in Health Care Insurance Costs

 - Start a captive insurance company: Rising health insurance costs make captive insurance companies a great option to help control those costs.
 Captive insurance companies provide a formal method to reinsure, or to develop a fund to reduce your reliance on private insurance.
 Recent developments have made this option more accessible for smaller to mid-sized companies.

-Click here to learn more about health care insurance cost-saving opportunities.
-Or contact Bill Goddard, Principal, Insurance Advisory Services, at 314.983.1253 or firstname.lastname@example.org.
+Use the adjacent form to set up a meeting and learn more about health care insurance cost-saving opportunities.
+Or contact Bill Goddard, Principal, Insurance Advisory Services, at 314.983.1253 or email@example.com.